swch/strivve-docs-nextjs/src/pages/strivve-components/cardupdatr/index.md

 https://CARDUPDATR_HOSTNAME.cardupdatr.app/#settings={ ENDCODED\_SETTINGS\_JSON }
 ```

 "ENCODED\_SETTINGS\_JSON" is simply the same json object passed in as the first parameter to launchCardUpdatr and embedCardUpdatr, only it must be url encoded.
-The settings needs to at least include the user object from which the grant and card_id are specified per the example below:
+The settings, which should not contain any spaces or escape characters, needs to at least include the user object from which the grant and card_id are specified per the example below:

 ```javascript
 {